 - Morón Oasis.
 The Morón lagoon is a beautiful natural lagoon, without any tourist facilities around.

-Even if Huacachina, Paracas and the Morón Oasis are the more famous spots to do Sandboarding, they all have 2 disadvantages:
+Even if Huacachina, Paracas and the Morón Oasis are the more famous spots to do Sandboarding, they all have 2 disadvantages if you’re short on time:

 - They are around 4 hours away from Lima.
-Thus, if you have to catch a flight in the afternoon or if you don’t want to waste time sitting in a bus, these aren’t suitable options for you.
+Thus, if you have to catch a flight in the afternoon or if you don’t want to sit in a bus for hours, these aren’t suitable options for you.

 - It’s not “real” Sandboarding as the equipment is not professional.
 You slide down the dunes sitting or lying on it.